telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 The `bannerImages` property is just a simple array of image URLs.
 Next, make our custom binding.
 The best practice is to separate your custom Kendo UI extensions into a separate file, or into multiple files if they become large.
 In this case, put your custom binder in `Scripts\App\kendo-custom-bindings.js`.

-The example below demonstrates what the basic layout for the custom binder is.
+The following example demonstrates what the basic layout for the custom binder is.

 ###### Example